-Avant browser only works on Windows operating systems as it also offers a light and ultimate version for download.
+Avant browser only works on Windows operating systems.
+It also offers a light and ultimate version for download.

 Currently, the engine is set to chrome.
 To change the rendering engine select the icon just to the right of the address bar and then select whichever you want.

-It also has a video sniffer which can detect videos on the webpage you are browsing and let you download them with just one click.
+It also has a video sniffer which can detect videos on the webpage you are browsing.
+This also let you download them with just one click.
 You can check it out here.

 3. Opera Neon Browser

 Opera neon is available on Windows and Mac now.
-It sports a unique user interface along with some interesting features.
+It spots a unique user interface along with some interesting features.

-Below the plus sign on the opera neon is the player feature, which allows you to play a video having the audio right in the background.
+Below the plus sign on the opera neon is the player feature.
+This player feature allows you to play a video having the audio right in the background.

 This automatically gets saved to your gallery, which is directly below the web clipper icon.
 You can check it out here

 4. Ghost Browser

-Ghost browser is productivity focused and unlike most browsers, it is built on a premium model.
-Ghost browser is available for Windows and Mac.
+Ghost browser is productivity focused.
+Unlike most browsers, it is built on a premium model.

 This comes in handy, if you manage multiple social media profiles to be able to log into any website with multiple accounts from the same window.

 After the trial, you can stick with the free version with limited functionality or for more features with which comes with cost per month.
 You can check it out here.

 5. Comodo IceDragon Browser

 If you have ever come across Firefox or you are using Firefox, you will notice that the layout is very similar.

 This is done by default scans web pages for malware and blocks websites known for spying and phishing scams.
 You can check it out here.

 6. Epic Privacy Browser

 Epic privacy browser is clearly available for systems running Windows 7 or newer and on Mac OS10.

 It has a free built-in VPN always on private browsing and it blocks many cookies and trackers while you are browsing.

 Since the primary focus is privacy, they do not offer a lot of extensions but there are few useful extensions that you can add on.
 You can check it out here.

 7. Pale Moon Browser

 It even has the look of some older version of Firefox.
 The menu is in the upper left corner instead of the right.

-You can install many of the Firefox add-ons onto this browser.
+You can install many of the Mozilla Firefox add-ons onto this browser.
 On the add-ons page you have two options for sites to get add-ons.

 It is a lightweight browser that should be considered on lowered powered systems for faster response times.

 Midori even has a portable version that you can run from a USB stick.
 You can try it out here.

 Maxthon also has a notepad, adblock plus and an RSS reader built in.
 It even has extensions and has a night mode which is easy to access.

 Located at the top on the Maxthon page, if you select the icon in the far left corner, you will be taken to a new screen.

 10. Torch Browser

-Torch browser was released in 2012, which is another chromium based browser that run extensions from the chrome store.
+Torch browser was released in 2012.
+This is another chromium based browser that run extensions from the chrome store.

 There are also torch games, where you can play games for free.
 All of the icons to these can be found at the top.
 You can try it out here.